 The predicted increase of passenger numbers inevitably brings longer lines at check in and security and more congestion at curb drop off and pick up.
-Please help keep traffic flowing by using the parking garage (first 30 minutes are free) or the free parking at the cell phone lot (off of Aviation Ave. next to the “Upside Down” building) while waiting for your family or friends to collect their luggage and get ready for pick up on the curb.
+Please help keep traffic flowing by using the parking garage (first 30 minutes are free) or the free parking at the cell phone lot (off Aviation Avenue next to the “Upside Down” building) while waiting for your family or friends to collect their luggage and prepare for pick up at the curb.

-At no time should vehicles wait at on the side of the road heading into the airport.
-Idling vehicles will not be allowed to wait at passenger pick-up unless someone is actively loading.
+At no time should vehicles wait on the side of the road heading into the airport.
+Idling vehicles will not be allowed to wait at passenger pickup unless someone is actively loading.
 Idling drivers will be directed to circle around or wait in the designated parking areas.

-To avoid congestion inside the airport at luggage drop off through security, travelers are encouraged to check the status of their flights with their airline well before it is set to take off and to make arrangements to be at ANC at least a full two hours before departure.
+To avoid congestion inside the airport at luggage drop off through security, travelers are encouraged to check the status of their flights well before it is set to take off and to plan to be at ANC at least two hours before departure.

 Megan A. Peters, Communications Manager